brillliantz/MySite/content/test.md

-Title: wtffffffffffffffff
+Title: Feature tests
 Date: 2016-10-02 12:00:00
-Category: cate2
+Category: test
-Summary: alkjldkfjoasdfoiasufoiuiajdfojasiodfjasdfkljjajdlf
+Summary: Any tests on new blog features will be conducted in this post

 # this new post